-Many still believe that veganism is unhealthy, unnatural, or impossible.
-None of those things are true.
+While some people may believe that veganism is unhealthy, unnatural, or impossible, these ideas are simply false.
 In fact, going vegan can actually make you healthier and keep you more in line with the natural order of things.
 Plus, if you think it’s impossible, maybe you should give yourself more credit.

 Today, I’m sharing with you 20 powerful reasons people choose veganism over any other diet.
 I’ll explain why going vegan is important and how to make the switch.